Kokborok literature: 1960s-1970s

-This part of the century witnessed a nationalistic movement led by the Twipra Students Federation, two organisations came into being in this period which extended mentionable help in the progress of development of Kokborok literature and culture, "Tripura Kokborok Unnayan Parishad" was established under Bir Chandra Deb Barma in 1967 AD.
-This organisation brought published a book "Tripura Kokborok Bhashar Likhito Rupe Uttaran" in 1972 AD.
-The other organisation was "Tripura Kokborok Sahitya Sabha founded by Sailendralal Tripura and Alindralal Tripura with this organisation published a book on Tripuri philosophy "Tripura Somhita in 1967 AD and "Srungsama" in 1973 AD, the latter was published by the Tripura Baptist Literature Society.
+The 1960s and 1970s witnessed a nationalistic movement led by the Twipra Students Federation.
+Two organisations established in this period substantially aided the development of Kokborok literature and culture.
+Tripura Kokborok Unnayan Parishad was established under Bir Chandra Deb Barma in 1967.
+The organisation published the book Tripura Kokborok Bhashar Likhito Rupe Uttaran in 1972.
+The other organisation, Tripura Kokborok Sahitya Sabha, was founded by Sailendralal Tripura and Alindralal Tripura.
+This organisation published Tripura Somhita, a book on Tripuri philosophy, in 1967, and Srungsama in 1973, the latter was published by the Tripura Baptist Literature Society.

-"Khani Ruchapmung" a collection of seventeen Kokborok songs by Budurai, "Kok-Borok Swrung" written in Roman script by Dasaratha Deb Barma in 1977 and "Bubar" by Monoranjan Deb Barma in 1978 were some of the notable publication of the 1970s.
+Another notable publication was Khani Ruchapmung, a collection of 17 Kokborok songs by Budurai, Kok-Borok Swrung, written in Roman script by Dasaratha Deb Barma and published in 1977, and Bubar by Monoranjan Deb Barma, published in 1978.

-Smai Kwtal

-But the biggest and greatest Kokborok literary work of this century was the "Smai Kwtal", the New Testament of the Bible in Kokborok language, published in 1976 AD by the Bible Society of India.
-The "Smai Kwtal" benchmarked all other works in the coming years and was the first popular literature to have seen the day-to-day use among the Tripuri community.
-It has gone through many reprints and revisions and is still always in demand due to which there is always a shortage in prints of the book.
+The most influential Kokborok literary work of this period was the Smai Kwtal, the New Testament of the Bible in Kokborok language, published in 1976 by the Bible Society of India.